How metrics can make or break IT operations strategy

 Is creating timestamp requirements on tickets necessary?

 As IT teams and organizations get into the nitty-gritty details of these metrics, they are often tempted to add timestamp requirements to track every action of IT.
+While that will create a metric that can result in more data, it also might frustrate ITOps team members.

-For example, sometimes there might be 10 different timestamps on a ticket.
+For example, there might be 10 different timestamps on a ticket.
 Although some of it is operational, asking an operator to track all of their different activities can sometimes create a grind.
 In the aggregate, organizations might have retention issues as frustration mounts.

 Cole said stakeholders need to consider whether timestamps provide any value to the client.
 Many users do not care about additional timestamps; they just want IT to fix their issue.